Trump administration boosts ability to deny green cards to immigrants using welfare programs

 The updated rule will better define, and expand, the factors that can be considered to deny an applicant on these grounds.

 While the “public charge” inadmissibility standard has long been part of U.S. immigration law, the term has not been formally defined in statute.
-The new rule, which will go into effect in October, will define “public charge” as an immigrant who receives one or more designated public benefits for more than 12 months within a 36-month period.
+The new rule, which will go into effect on October 15, will define “public charge” as an immigrant who receives one or more designated public benefits for more than 12 months within a 36-month period.

 Those benefits include Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), as well as most forms of Medicaid and the Supplemental Nutrition Assistance Program (SNAP) -- commonly known as food stamps.
 The rule expands the number of benefits that can be considered from interim guidance issued in 1999.